sordina/Deadpan-DDP/README.md

 * Find out why the protocol isn't being accepted for debugging meteor.com
 * Consider creating a blocking version of the API that auto-generates and responds to IDs
 * Make a newtype for IDs
+* Find a better structure for dates...
+* Roll my own UUID instead of using that outdated package